superlinked/VectorHub/docs/use_cases/scaling_rag_for_production.md

 serve.run(deployment, route_prefix="/")
 ```

-Our FastAPI endpoint can then be queried like any other API, while Ray handles the workload automatically:
+Our FastAPI endpoint can now be queried like any other API, while Ray handles the workload automatically:

 ```python
 # Performing inference